Castel Sant'Angelo

 Overview

 The Castel Sant'Angelo has played an important role in the history of Rome and has served as a symbol of the city's power and resilience over the centuries.
 It is now a museum and is open to visitors.
-There is no mention of a Bastion of Saint John in relation to the Castel Sant'Angelo.
+Historically, there is no mention of a Bastion of Saint John in relation to the Castel Sant'Angelo.

 The Mausoleum of Emperor Hadrian, was constructed in Rome between the years 130 to 139 CE, a year after Hadrian's death.
 It was created as a family tomb to replace the Mausoleum of Augustus, which was the previous tomb of the Imperial family, and was utilized until the reign of Caracalla.